iTwin/iTwinUI/.changeset/sixty-toes-wash.md

 "@itwin/itwinui-react": minor
 ---

-The expandable `SearchBox`'s animation/transition between the expanded and the collapsed states are now removed.
+The expandable `SearchBox`'s animation/transition between the expanded and the collapsed states is now removed.